OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 3.3 Definitions

-**"Third Party Browser"** - A web browser developed by a company other than the gatekeeper which includes a layout engine and rendering engine either selected or built by the company.
+**"Third-Party Browser"** - A web browser developed by a company other than the gatekeeper which includes a layout engine and rendering engine either selected or built by the company.

 **"Native App"** - An app written using a gatekeeper’s proprietary frameworks and APIs which are provided by the operating system.
 On iOS (Apple’s operating system for iPhone and iPad) these are currently exclusively delivered through Apple’s App Store.

 **"Web App"** - A Web Application, Web App or Progressive Web App (PWA) is an application developed using Web technologies, such as HTML, CSS, JavaScript and WebAssembly.
 Web Apps use Web Browsers as the "engine" to run the Web App.
-The capabilities of a Web Apps depends on the level of advancement of the Web Browser that they run on. **Web Assembly** allows developers to bring existing software, for example game engines or photoshop, and port/convert them so they run on the web or as a web-app.
+The capabilities of a Web Apps depends on the level of advancement of the Web Browser that they run on. **WebAssembly** allows developers to bring existing software, for example game engines or photoshop, and port/convert them so they run on the web or as a web-app.

 Web Apps can be made to run offline, can run as smoothly as native apps and can support high performance applications, but this functionality depends on the Web Browser.
 Web Apps offer more privacy and security than native apps.
 Web Apps are universal, in that they can be written once and then run on all devices.
 This is in comparison with native apps that have to be rewritten for each platform that they target.

 To the end user a well written Web App should be indistinguishable from a native app.